-- SHALLMUST NOT supply attributes with "out-of-band" values.
-All attribute in a response

-SHALLMUST have one or more values as defined in Sections 4.2 to 4.4 or a single "out-of-band" value. - Most attributes are defined to have a single attribute syntax.
+- supply attributes with "out-of-band" values.
+All attribute in a response MUST have one or more values as defined in Sections 4.2 to 4.4 or a single "out-of-band" value. - Most attributes are defined to have a single attribute syntax.
 However, a few attributes (e.g., "job-sheet", - "media", "job-hold-until") are defined to have several attribute syntaxes, depending on the value.
 These - multiple attribute syntaxes are separated by the "|" character in the sub-section heading to indicate the - choice.
-Since each value SHALLMUST be tagged as to its attribute syntax in the protocol, a single- - valued attribute instance may have any one of its attribute syntaxes and a multi-valued attribute instance - may have a mixture of its defined attribute syntaxes. - 1983 4.1.1 'text' - A text attribute is an attribute whose value is a sequence of zero or more characters encoded in a - maximum of 1023 ('MAX') octets.
-MAX is the maximum length for all-each values of any text attribute. - However, if an attribute will always contain values whose maximum length is much less than MAX, the - definition of that attribute will include a qualifier that defines the maximum length for values of that - attribute.
+Since each value MUST be tagged as to its attribute syntax in the protocol, a single-valued - attribute instance may have any one of its attribute syntaxes and a multi-valued attribute instance may - have a mixture of its defined attribute syntaxes. - 1914 4.1.1 'text' - A text attribute is an attribute whose value is a sequence of zero or more characters encoded in a - maximum of 1023 ('MAX') octets.
+MAX is the maximum length for each value of any text attribute. - However, if an attribute will always contain values whose maximum length is much less than MAX, the - definition of that attribute will include a qualifier that defines the maximum length for values of that - attribute.
 For example: the "printer-location" attribute is specified as "printer-location (text(127))".
-In - this case, text values for "printer-location" SHALLMUST NOT exceed 127 octets; if supplied with a - longer text string via some external interface (other than the protocol), implementations are free to - truncate to this shorter length limitation. - In this specification, all text attributes are defined using the 'text' syntax.
+In - this case, text values for "printer-location" MUST NOT exceed 127 octets; if supplied with a longer text - string via some external interface (other than the protocol), implementations are free to truncate to this - shorter length limitation. - In this specification, all text attributes are defined using the 'text' syntax.
 However, 'text' is used only for - brevity; the formal interpretation of 'text' is: 'textWithoutLanguage | textWithLanguage'.
-That is, for any - attribute defined in this specification using the 'text' attribute syntax, all IPP objects and clients - 1995 SHALLMUST accept, support both, and return either the 'textWithoutLanguage' or and - 'textWithLanguage' attribute syntaxes.
-However, -in actual usage and protocol execution, objects and - clients accept and return only one of the two syntax per attribute.
-The syntax 'text' never appears "on- - 1998 the-wire". - Both 'textWithoutLanguage' and 'textWithLanguage' are needed to support the real world needs of - 2000 interoperability between sities and systems that use different natural languages as the basis for human - 2001 communication.
+That is, for any - attribute defined in this specification using the 'text' attribute syntax, all IPP objects and clients MUST - support both the 'textWithoutLanguage' and 'textWithLanguage' attribute syntaxes.
+However, in actual - usage and protocol execution, objects and clients accept and return only one of the two syntax per - attribute.
+The syntax 'text' never appears "on-the-wire". - Both 'textWithoutLanguage' and 'textWithLanguage' are needed to support the real world needs of - interoperability between sites and systems that use different natural languages as the basis for human - communication.
 Generally, one natural language applies to all text attributes in a given request or - response.
-The language is indicated by the "attributes-natural-language" operation attribute defined in - section 3.1.4 or "attributes-natural-language" job attribute defined in section 4.3.24, and there is no need - 2004 to identify the natural language for each text string on a value-by-value basis.
+The language is indicated by the "attributes-natural-language" operation attribute defined in - section 3.1.4 or "attributes-natural-language" job attribute defined in section 4.3.24, and there is no need - to identify the natural language for each text string on a value-by-value basis.
 In these cases, the attribute - syntax 'textWithoutLanguage' is used for text attributes.
-In other cases, the client needs to supply or the - 2006 Printer object needs to return a text value in a natural language that is different from the rest of the text - values in the request or response.
-In these cases, the client or Printer object uses the attribute syntax - 2008 'textWithLanguage' for text attributes (this is the Natural Language Override mechanism described in - section 3.1.4).
+In other cases, the client needs to supply or the - Printer object needs to return a text value in a natural language that is different from the rest of the text - values in the request or response.
+In these cases, the client or Printer object uses the attribute syntax - 'textWithLanguage' for text attributes (this is the Natural Language Override mechanism described in - 1939 section 3.1.4).